MicrosoftDocs/azure-docs-powershell/azps-8.1.0/Az.Network/Remove-AzVpnGateway.md

 ## SYNOPSIS
 The Remove-AzVpnGateway cmdlet removes an Azure VPN gateway.
 This is a gateway specific to Azure Virtual WAN's software defined connectivity.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.network/remove-azvpngateway) for up-to-date information.

 ## SYNTAX

 ### ByVpnGatewayName (Default)